-These trees, which will serve as powerful symbols of hope, also will reestablish the environmental identity of the Miami Valley, providing shade, energy savings, and a myriad of other environmental and economic benefits for residents, as well as habitat for wildlife.
-The Miami Valley TREEcovery Campaign will be a major environmental and infrastructural investment that will leave a legacy for generations to come.
+The Miami Valley TREEcovery Campaign could not have been possible without the support of numerous partners across the region, including The Dayton Foundation and AES Ohio.
+These trees, which serve as powerful symbols of hope, reestablish the environmental identity of the Miami Valley, providing shade, energy savings, and a myriad of other environmental and economic benefits for residents, as well as habitat for wildlife.
+The Miami Valley TREEcovery Campaign has become a major environmental and infrastructural investment that will leave a legacy for generations to come.